 SLHS 3306 - Hearing Science

 Theories, methods, and research in psychological/physiological acoustics.
-Emphasizes relation between physiological measures and perception.
+Emphasizes the relationship between physiological measures and perception.
 Cochlear mechanics, auditory nerve firing patterns, scaling, object perception.

 SLHS 4301 - Introduction to the Neuroscience of Human Communication